 The Isle of Man College of Further and Higher Education rebranded to the University College Isle of Man (UCM) in September 2016.

-As the Isle of Man’s national college, we have always strived to provide our students with a number of career options, with different levels of qualification to support you to achieve your potential through academic and vocational courses as well as leisure and recreational courses.
-UCM’s growth of our Higher Education (HE) provision will, in turn, strengthen the Further Education (FE) courses giving you more options and opportunities with your education or within the workplace.
+As the Isle of Man’s national college, we have always strived to provide our students with a number of career options, with different levels of qualification to support them to achieve their potential through academic and vocational courses as well as leisure and recreational courses.
+The growth of UCM’s Higher Education (HE) provision will, in turn, strengthen the Further Education (FE) courses giving students more options and opportunities.